Retirement: It’s time to get serious

 Expectations may vary according to your priorities.
 Some would prefer downsizing their lifestyle, while others aspire to see the world.
 Add in the consideration of legacy planning for your family, and the demands of proper retirement planning can get more complex.
 To help you decide, ask yourself what passions you would like to pursue upon retirement.
 Do you have enough set aside to fund those passions, and what can you compromise on?

-2. Can changing my lifestyle actually help me save on retirement?
+2. Can changing my lifestyle help me save better for retirement?

-We all remember the halcyon days of our youth when we could party till late, and still be razor sharp the next day.
+We all remember the days when we could party till late, and still come to work razor sharp the next day.
 But as our bodies start to give out signs of aging (think of those pops and creaks), we need to keep in mind the likelihood of increasing medical costs needed to keep ourselves healthy.

 A November 2015 survey by DBS and Manulife found that 38% of people are worried about their medical costs post-retirement, while 32% are unsure how much they would need for health care in retirement.
 As you plan your retirement budget, do factor in rising healthcare costs, such as treatment funds needed for critical illnesses.